edgedb/easy-edgedb/README.md

 }
 ```

-Especially the `Crewman` types who are now just numbers.
-Maybe we'll just update them with names based on the numbers instead.
+The `Crewman` types are now just numbers, which doesn't look good.
+Let's give up on fancy queries and just update them with names based on the numbers instead.
 This will be easy:

 ```
 UPDATE Crewman